Pardon of January 6 United States Capitol attack defendants: Republicans

 Some Republican leaders, including Senators Lindsey Graham, Thom Tillis, James Lankford, Lisa Murkowski, Bill Cassidy, and Susan Collins, also expressed disagreement with the mass pardon.

-However, House Speaker Mike Johnson favored the pardon, implying that the attack on the Capitol had been peaceful: "I think what was made clear all along is that peaceful protests and people who engage in that should never be punished."
+House Speaker Mike Johnson supported the pardon, implying that the attack on the Capitol had been peaceful: "I think what was made clear all along is that peaceful protests and people who engage in that should never be punished."

 Representative Lauren Boebert spoke favorably of the pardoned people: "I want to see them for their release, and you know, I'll be the first member of Congress to offer them a guided tour of the Capitol."

+Senator Tommy Tuberville told ABC News that he fully supported the pardons.
+Asked about pardons for rioters who attacked police, Tuberville stated: "I don't believe it because I didn't see it."

+A year after the pardon, Mike Pence, who had been vice president on the day of the attack, told Bill Maher:I had no problem with the president pardoning people who got caught up in that day.
+But for anyone who assaulted a police officer, anybody that violated and vandalized the seat of our government and sought to disrupt the counting of electoral college votes, those people never should have been pardoned and they should never get a dime.At the confirmation hearing of Acting U.S. Attorney General Todd Blanche on July 15, 2026, Senator Dick Durbin (a Democrat) asked Blanche for his opinion on the pardon.
+Blanche replied: "The Constitution gives the president the full power to pardon anybody for any reason he wants, and so I don’t question President Trump's authority or his decision to do so."